 I believe it is very important for us, as a church to minister to this area of our own people’s lives.
 It will be messy, we should embrace the mess just as we embrace them.
 The best, most sincere and genuine way to address this part of our own peoples lives is within some kind of small group setting.
 I think often the way we live our lives digitally is not really addressed within the Body of Christ, and I think it is important to allow God’s light to shine in all areas of our life, and having loving conversations about what we post online as well as what we say in person is an important part of that.
 As it says in Ephesians 5:9 “(for the fruit of light is found in all that is good and right and true).”

-A final thought on physical or felt needs.
-In John 6, we see with the feeding of the 5000.
-Here we can learn a little about the importance of addressing peoples physical and felt needs.
+A final thought on physical and felt needs.
+In John 6, we can learn with the feeding of the 5000 a little about the importance of addressing peoples physical and felt needs.
 In John 6:10-12 we see Jesus meeting their physical needs.
 Later in John we see the importance of providing more depth than just physical needs (John 6:26) “Amen, amen I tell you, you seek Me not because you saw signs, but because you ate all the bread and were filled.”
 We also see the importance of leaning into conversations about harder truths, with people who are part of our church, or engage with our ministries (John 6:60-61) “So when many of His disciples heard this, they said, ‘This is a hard teaching.
 Who can listen to it?’
 But Jesus knew His disciples were murmuring, so He said to them, ‘Does this offend you?'”

 When we are trying to reach people in our community, meeting felt and physical needs is just as important digitally as it is with current physical ministries churches already have in place, but in either space this isn’t the end of our ministry engagement with people, it is only the beginning.

 Here are of few of the ways that I hope we can continue to work toward reaching everyone in our community.
 Do you think that your church is doing well with reaching the digitally un-reached?
 Are there things you have tried, or wish you could try?
-Let me know in the comments.
+If there is anything I can do to help your organization, even as a volunteer, use my contact form to let me know.
+We’re in this together.

 “Reaching the Digitally Unreached Part 1” is available here